 APU has a strong tradition in Nordic skiing producing some of the best skiers in the US and the world, including overall World Cup Sprint Champion and former APU junior, Kikkan Randall.
-Most recently, the APU Program was recognized by USSA as the top boys club in the country based on results at the Junior National Championships (APU was also ranked 2nd junior club overall in the country).
+Most recently, APU was ranked 2nd junior club overall in the country.

 More than its track record for success, the APU Junior Program prides itself on its balance between training hard and having fun.
 While the goal of the junior program is to develop cross-country ski racing skills with an emphasis on “training to race” and athlete education, we believe strongly in having a fun-based approach to Nordic ski training and racing.
 Practices are planned to take advantage of the awesome training opportunities afforded by Southcentral Alaska, whether it’s weekly runs/hikes in the Chugach Mountains, crust skiing in Hatcher Pass, or of course, training at APU’s Eagle Glacier facility.

 In addition, the APU Junior Program is structured to ensure that every athlete receives the proper training and coaching at each step in their development as a skier.
 This development philosophy allows the coaches to provide year-round support including weekly training plans, training log review, goal setting, video technique analysis, and one-on-one coaching.
 To ensure we have the time to give each athlete what they need, coaches are also available outside of scheduled practice times- by email, phone, or in person meetings.